Managing a Job for Success

 by Kristina Eldrenkamp

-A few months ago, Byggmeister organized a workshop for lead carpenters on project management.
+This past fall, Byggmeister organized a workshop for lead carpenters on project management.
 The goal was to exchange ideas and best practices for launching and running an on-time, on-budget job.

 The event’s attendees were lead carpenters and project managers from the peer-review business network that Byggmeister participates in, Bottom Lines.
 The Bottom Lines program emerged from the Northeast Sustainable Energy Association (NESEA), which facilitates groups of around ten companies that meet throughout the year to evaluate each other's businesses and building practices according to the triple bottom line philosophy of people, planet and profit.